reeshuffled/reeshuffled.github.io/_posts/2023-12-29-Using-jekyll-feed-with-GitHub-Pages.md

 layout: article
 categories: Articles
 tags: ["Jekyll"]
-title: "Using jekyll-feed with GitHub Pages"
+title: "Using jekyll-feed + XSLT with GitHub Pages"
 slug: jekyll-feed-github-pages
 description: "A guide on how to set up and use the jekyll-feed plugin on GitHub Pages to create a stylized feed.xml for RSS feeds."
 started_at: "2023-12-29 15:24:00"